Dear MendMeShop,

 Scar tissue develops as damaged rotator cuff tissue heals.
 This can lead to re-injury or other painful conditions if left untreated.

-There are healing tools that can help treat your rotator cuff tendons, labrum, and coracohumeral and glenohumeral ligaments to speed up the healing process so you can get back to a life faster, without pain and risk of further injury.
-Therapeutic Ultrasound and Blood Flow Stimulation Therapy (BFST®) will treat scar tissue and promote blood flow to heal your glenohumeral joint faster and more completely than any other methods available.
+There are home treatment tools that can help treat your rotator cuff tendons, labrum, and coracohumeral and glenohumeral ligaments to speed up the healing process so you can get back to a life faster, without pain and risk of further injury.
+Circulation Boost (via the TShellz Wrap®) will treat scar tissue and promote blood flow to heal your glenohumeral joint faster and more completely than any other methods available.

 Although steroid injections may provide temporary relief from the pain of shoulder instability they should generally be avoided as they weaken tissue and may lead to a complete rupture.
 If you do opt for an injection, doctors usually recommend that you do not participate in strenuous activities for several weeks to reduce the risk of a rupture.